 How will this documentary achieve its outcomes?

-The 30 minute film and accompanying web series will appeal to broadcasters, streamers and the educational market.
-It also has potential as a festival film and event.
+The 30 minute film will appeal to broadcasters, streamers and the educational market.
+It also has potential as a festival film and event film.

 How will partnerships with this project help inform the project development?